 Subject: Game updates

 We are finalizing game updates for the December release, including many long-planned enhancements.
-Congratulations to the Game Development team for completing these by the deadline.
+Congratulations to the Game Development team for completing these revisions by the deadline.
 The following table and chart summarize the number and types of updates made to our five most popular games.
-Testing has been completed and the software is ready for distribution on December 1, so feel free to get the word out about these changes.
+Testing has been completed and the software is ready for distribution on December 1, so now is the time to get the word out about these changes.

 December Game Updates